How to Make Halva, the Middle Eastern Treat

 Given its versatility and perfect sweetness, halva might just be the next treat you try at home!

-The story goes that my Irish ancestors brought this recipe along when they immigrated to the U.S. It takes nearly a week, start to finish, but that gives the meat time to become really tenderized and build up layers of flavor. —Mary Shenk, Dekalb, Illinois
+The story goes that my Irish ancestors brought this recipe along when they immigrated to the U.S. It takes nearly a week, start to finish, but that gives the meat time to become really tenderized and build up layers of flavor. —Mary Shenk, Dekalb, Illinoisdoughnut recipes from around the world are the best part of waking up.

 My family likes rolls that can hold up to scooping gravies, sauces and more.
 This recipe is a favorite.
 The oatmeal in the dough gives it a Scottish touch. —Peggy Goodrich, Enid, Oklahoma